-Stunting is an indicator of Goal 2 of Sustainable Development Goals (SDGs) that is targeted to be achieved in 330.
+Stunting is an indicator of Goal 2 of Sustainable Development Goals (SDGs) that is targeted to be achieved in 2030.
 The goal is to end hunger, achieve food security and good nutrition, and improve sustainable agriculture.
 In 2012, the World Health Assembly Resolution 65.6 (WHO 2014) issued a comprehensive implementation plan on maternal, infant, and young child nutrition (1), which specified six global nutrition targets for 2025 (2).
 This policy included the first target, that is to reduce stunting prevalence by 40% in 2025 and then end all forms of malnutrition by 2030.

 Undernutrition and stunting prevalence is declining in most developing countries, but the challenge is still big in a number of countries (Hoffman et al. 2017).
-Globally, the percentage of stunted children ag 15 inder five years declined from 32.4% in 2000 to 21.3% in 2019.
+Globally, the percentage of stunted children aged under five years declined from 32.4% in 2000 to 21.3% in 2019.
 There were about 144 million (133.5 - 154.5 million) children aged under five years who were stunted in 2019 and two thirds of them lived in Africa and South-East Asia regions (WHO 2020).

 The prevalence of stunting varied across economic development regions.
-It was lowest in high income countries and h12 est in low income countries.
-As it can be seen from Figure 1, in 2005, the stunting prevalence was above 40% in low and lower middle income countries, while it was less than five percent in high income count(15).
-In 2019, it was still high in low and lower middle income countries, above 30%, and still below five percent in high income countries.
-It shows that lower stunting prevalence is associated with better economic development achievement.
+It was lowest in high income countries and highest in low income countries.
+As it can be seen from Figure 1, in 2005, the stunting prevalence was above 40% in low and lower middle income countries, while it was less than five percent in high income countries.
+In 2019, it was still high in low and lower middle income countries, above 30%, and still below five percent in high income countries achievement.